 - Devil Survivor: The entire crisis is God testing humanity to see whether they are still worthy of free will.
-If you screw up, humanity loses its free will.
+If you screw up, humanity comes under the rule of God.
 If you really screw up, humanity is left in the ruins of its world with demons running everywhere.
 An unusual example in that the trial is also largely justified, given that humans not only struck first (and intentionally) but are risking taking down their own universe in the process.

-- Devil Survivor 2 is another one, though the crime and trial method is different.
+- In Devil Survivor 2 the crime and trial method is different.
 Dimension Lord Polaris has decided that humans haven't evolved fast enough, and is busy deleting Earth to make way for a better world.
-He is, however, giving humans a last shot and will undo the deletion or modify the world should they actually defeat his messengers, the Septentriones.
+She is, however, giving humans a last shot and will undo the deletion or modify the world should they actually defeat her messengers, the Septentriones.

 - Orochi's reason for resetting existence in The King of Fighters was that humanity was corrupt and damaging to the Earth, but after getting the tar beaten out of him he decided to give humanity an extension.

 - In The Last Remnant, mortals have already failed their trial by abusing the power of the Remnants.
 The Conqueror, a humanoid Remnant, awoke to act as executioner.

 - Following the end of the Sin War, the Angiris Council of the Diablo universe held a vote on whether or not to destroy Sanctuary and humanity.
 Imperius, Archangel of Valor and Jerkass extraordinaire, was the biggest proponent for humanity's annihilation, as they were the offspring of angels and the demons he despises.
 Malthael, the Archangel of Wisdom, was completely apathetic about the decision and abstained from the vote, but it was counted against humanity regardless.
 Auriel, Archangel of Hope, and Itherael, Archangel of Fate, voted for humanity, but the deciding vote, the one that spared humanity from extinction, was cast by Tyrael, the Archangel of Justice and one of the only angels who actually gives a damn about the people of Sanctuary.